Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

 All formal applications shall be made on the Application and Result form – Part 1 provided, which must be complete in all its details before Certification can be processed.
 The application process requires the following information.

 - Candidate National Insurance number

-- 2 passport sized photographs
+- 2 recent passport sized photographs

 - A declaration of the category for the individual making the application (as detailed on Guidance Note 8 and Appendix 3 below)

 All Individuals should declare to the Assessment Centre any situation in the past where: they have been deemed incompetent in matters of gas safety; they have had a gas competency certificate or qualification or gas registration withdrawn or they have been dismissed from employment on the grounds of gas safety incompetence.
 A failure to declare any such issues may invalidate any Certification awarded.

 The Scheme comprises a number of gas-safety related Assessments; Each Assessment is subdivided into elements that reflect the competence that an individual is required to demonstrate in accordance with the Assessment Criteria.
-The Assessment(s) require and Individual to complete practical and/or written assessments dependent on the modules selected.
+The Assessment(s) require an Individual to complete practical and/or written assessments dependent on the modules selected.
 Where necessary, individuals may be asked oral questions by an Assessor.

 Individuals must comply with instructions given to them at the Assessment Centre regarding conduct and safety and must abide by any documented requirements, including the following:

 - Provision of tools and equipment necessary to undertake any required practical Assessment.
 In the event that an individual provides his/her own tools or equipment, these will be subject to approval by the Assessor before use.

 - Provision of protective clothing and safety equipment necessary for the Assessments attempted.
 In the event that an individual provides their own protective clothing and safety equipment, these will be subject to approval by the Assessor before use.